 Please read the important information below before you submit your abstract.

-- Abstracts MUST be presented by a healthcare professional – otherwise they will not be considered for the meeting
+- Presentations can only be given by representatives of academic or NHS institutions – otherwise they will not be considered for the meeting

 - If you are submitting more than one abstract you can use the same login for each abstract

 - You can alter your abstracts at any time up to the deadline

 - The abstract must be no longer than 350 words – any abstracts over 350 words will be rejected

 - Do NOT include author names in the title or body of your abstract because a “blind” reviewing process will be used – you can enter the names online during the submission process